yusufdeepwork/Assigment/README.md

 # Assigment

-## It is my school's assigment.
+this is my school's assigment.
 It is a so simple Store application.